-The country has 9,970,610 square km (3,849,650 square miles), and is comprised of 92.4% of land, the rest being fresh water.
+The country has 9,970,610 square km (3,849,650 square miles) and is comprised of 92.4% of land, the rest is fresh water.
 As a matter of fact, Canada boasts having 9% of the world’s renewable water supply!
 Also, Canada is the 2nd largest country in the world.

 Canada came into being as a country on July 1, 1867, when the British government passed the British North American Act (BNA).
 The original dominion of Canada was made up of only 4 provinces: Ontario, Quebec, Nova Scotia and New Brunswick.